 When grappling with cancer and nutrition, it is essential to have the most accurate, science-based information to inform your decisions.
 There is a lot of misinformation on the best foods to consume when a person has cancer or is looking for ways to prevent cancer or a cancer recurrence.
 For food and nutrition advice or information, the best, most reliable source is a registered dietitian (RD).
 This article describes the differences between an RD and a nutritionist, and what to look for when seeking care for cancer.

 What is the difference between an RD and a nutritionist?

-People often think the term nutritionist and dietitian is interchangeable, however this is not the case.
-Dietitians may refer to themselves as nutritionists, however not all nutritionists can call themselves dietitians.
-This is because training to be a registered dietitian (RD) is more extensive and regulated.
+People often think the terms nutritionist and dietitian are interchangeable.
+However, this is not the case.
+Dietitians may refer to themselves as nutritionists.
+However, not all nutritionists can call themselves dietitians.
+This is because training to be an RD is much more extensive and regulated.

 RDs have received extra training and certification.
 According to the Academy of Nutrition & Dietetics, RDs must have completed a minimum of a bachelor’s degree in nutrition and, starting in 2024, will be required to hold a master’s degree.
 These degrees include academic coursework in diverse subject areas such as microbiology, biochemistry, research methods, nutrition and assessment therapy, and medical nutrition therapy.

 RDs complete a hands-on dietetic internship, where they work in a variety of nutrition settings, including community, clinical (both inpatient and outpatient settings), and food service management.
 Upon completing their internship, they can sit for the registration exam for registered dietitians.
 Once credentialed, RDs are required to meet continuous education requirements by attending conferences and lectures, presenting and publishing research studies, and participating in certificate training programs to maintain RD credentials.